MicrosoftDocs/cloud-adoption-framework/docs/innovate/best-practices/conversational-ai.md

 There are common patterns used for implementation of a conversational AI application:

 - **Knowledge base:** A knowledge bot can be designed to provide information about virtually any subject.
-For example, one knowledge bot might answer questions about events such as "What bot events are there at this conference?" or "When is the next reggae show?"
-Another bot might answer IT-related questions such as "How do I update my operating system?"
-Yet another bot might answer questions about contacts such as "Who is John Doe?" or "What is Jane Doe's email address?"
+For example, one knowledge bot might answer questions about events such as "what bot events are there at this conference?"
+Or "when is the next reggae show?"
+Another bot might answer IT-related questions such as "how do I update my operating system?"
+Yet another bot might answer questions about contacts such as "who is John Doe?"
+Or "what is Jane Doe's email address?"

    For information on the design elements for knowledge bots, see [Design knowledge bots](/azure/bot-service/bot-service-design-pattern-knowledge-base?view=azure-bot-service-4.0).